-Proposals should...
+All proposals should...

-- Draw on existing theory and evidence to design and develop strategies. - Describe the questions, instruments, methods, and analyses to be used to study the effects of the strategies. - Describe how the project will collect and interpret evidence that the strategies were implemented as planned and goals achieved [project evaluation].
+- Draw on existing theory and evidence to design and develop strategies. - Describe the intervention/learning environment - Describe the questions, instruments, methods, and analyses to be used to study the effects of the strategies. - Describe how the project will collect and interpret evidence that the strategies were implemented as planned and goals achieved [project evaluation].